carlignn/carlgaspar/content/posts/the-philippine-government.md

   - philippines
 description: Research
 ---
-Constitution of the Philippines
-Constitutional reform in the Philippines

-List of Philippine Laws (Sources of Philippine Laws)

-Philippine legal codes (Read first)

-When we were young, there are times in school where there are topics or lessons that our brains won't even try to comprehend.
-In this blog, I will discuss what I learned reviewing the good, old, and really important topic - The Philippine Government.
+When we were young, there are times in our studies where there are topics or lessons that our brain can't comprehend.
+In this blog, I will discuss what I learned reviewing the really important topic - The Philippine Government.
 I learned that it is all based on the Philippine Constitution.
-(For more information about the Philippine Constitution.
-I also wrote a blog about that here.)

 The Philippine Government (Filipino: Pamahalaan ng Pilipinas) is the national government of the Philippines.
 It is governed as unitary state under a presidential representative and democratic and a constitutional republic where the President function as both the head of state and the head of government of the country within a multiform multi-party system.
 The government has three (3) interdependent branches: the **legislative** branch, the **executive** branch and the **judicial** branch.
 The powers of the branches are vested by the Constitution of the Philippines.